Coronavirus Disease (COVID-19) Information for Community

 Restrictions are in place for visitors to all of our residential and acute care facilities.

-- No visitors are allowed into any hospital or residential aged care facility.
+- No visitors are currently allowed into our facilities.

-- All events and group activities for residents remain suspended until further notice.
+- All events and group activities are now suspended until further notice.

 For more information on testing please refer to the following link: https://www.dhhs.vic.gov.au/getting-tested

 We encourage eligible members of the community to get vaccinated as soon as possible.

 - People aged between 16-59 years of age are now eligible for Pfizer vaccinations.

 - People aged 60+ years remain eligible for AstraZeneca vaccinations.

 We are running vaccination clinics at both the Beaufort and Skipton campus, by appointment only.

 Please contact Beaufort on 5349 1612 or Skipton in 5340 1101

 Vaccinations are also available through the Grampians Public Health Unit mass vaccination clinic at the Mecure Lodge, Main Road, Ballarat.